crguezl/gh-org-members/README.md

 ## Help

 ```
-✗ gh org-members -h
+✗ ./gh-org-members -h
 Usage: gh org-members [options] [organization]

 Options:
   -V, --version             output the version number
   -f, --fullname            show name of the user (if available)
   -j, --json                returns the full json object
   -r, --regexp <regexp>     filter <query> results using <regexp>
   -u, --url                 show github user url
   -l, --login               show github user login
   -w, --orgurl              show github user url as a member of the org
   -s, --site                show url of the members github pages web sites
+  -c, --csv [field...]      shows the values of the fields of the organization csv
+  -p, --pathcsv <csv file>  path to the csv file
-  -o --org <org>         default organization or user
+  -o --org <org>            default organization
      --default              Set selected "org" as default organization for future uses
   -h, --help                display help for command

   - If the organization is not explicitly specified or there is a default org,
-    the selection will be done interactively among the list of your organizations
+    the selection will be done interactively among the list of your organizations using 'fzf'
   - You can set the default organization through the "--default" option for future uses of this program
-   saving it inside the `gh` config file using `gh config set 'current-org' '${org}'`
-  - When in fzf, use CTRL-A to select all, tab to select/deselect
+  - When in 'fzf', use CTRL-A to select all, tab to select/deselect
+  - You can merge the results of the GitHub API info with info from info in a '.csv' file using the "-c" and "-p" options.
+For instance: "gh org-members -jr sara -c -p ./ULL-MFP-AET-2122.csv"
+  - If the option '-c' is used but the '.csv' file is not specified via the '-p' option, it will use the most recent '*.csv' file in your 'Downloads' folder mathching the regular expression pattern '/<org>.*.csv/' where 'org' refers to the specified or default organization
+  - When using '-c' it can be followed by any list of field names in the '.csv' file.
+  - The '.csv' file has to have a column named 'login' having the Github login of the members
 ```

 ## Examples